Professional edition active

 • Evaporative cooling

 Evaporative cooling is also very effective and works best if the patient has adequate peripheral circulation (requiring adequate cardiac output).
 Evaporative cooling can be accomplished quickly by spraying tepid water over the patient and using a large industrial fan (often used by the janitorial department).
 The use of warm or tepid water maximizes the skin-to-air vapor pressure gradient and minimizes vasoconstriction and shivering.
 With this technique, most patients who have heatstroke can be cooled in < 60 minutes.
-In addition, ice or chemical cold packs can be applied to the neck, axillae, and groin or to hairless skin surfaces (ie, palms of hands, soles of feet, cheeks) that contain densely packed subcutaneous vessels to augment cooling, but are not adequate as the sole cooling method.
+Wet icy towels, or ice or chemical cold packs can be applied to the neck, axillae, and groin or to hairless skin surfaces (ie, palms of hands, soles of feet, cheeks) that contain densely packed subcutaneous vessels to augment cooling, but are not adequate as the sole cooling method.

 Cooling measures should be stopped once temperature reaches approximately 39° C to avoid overcooling and causing iatrogenic hypothermia.